pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/TransUNet/README.md

 cmd: CUDA_VISIBLE_DEVICES=0 python -u train.py --dataset LITS --vit_name R50-ViT-B_16 --base_lr 0.01 --max_epochs 15 --img_size 256 --batch_size 20
 ```
 - Run the polyaxon file "polyaxonfile.yaml".
 It supports testing for both 2D images and 3D volumes.
-- To run the Testing comment line 31 of the file and uncomment line 32 of the file, and set or change the different hyperparameters.
+- To run the Testing, comment line 31 of the file and uncomment line 32 of the file, and set or change the different hyperparameters.
     - `--vit_name`: pretained model used.
     - `--dataset`: Dataset to train
     - `--base_lr`: Learning rather